ABOUT

 Founder, Editor-in-chief

-Contemporary art professional and writer.
-She published interationally and interviewed major art figures, such as Gilbert & George and Regina Jose Galindo.
-She came up with the idea for The Italian Art Guide after realizing how many valuable contemporary art events in Italy go unnoticed.
-Since 2020, she has focused on mastering effective digital communication to reach audiences further and beyond.
+Contemporary art professional and multilingual writer.
+She founded The Italian Art Guide after realizing how many valuable contemporary art events in Italy go unnoticed.
+Since 2020, she has been honing her critical art writing and specializing in strategic digital communication, expanding the visibility of cultural projects and engaging international audiences.

 Marianna Reggiani